Who should I contact to get more information about Pinole Hercules Little League (PHLL) or to get an answer to a specific question?

 PHLL encourages all parents/guardians to allow their children to play at a level that complements their age and ability levels.

 Age, experience, and Official Little League rules factor into and govern the decision of what level a child can play.
-Once a child reaches Little League age eligibility for the draft, a skills assessment and evaluation process is in place to determine their ability level and a draft is in place for the purposes of distributing the ability level evenly to all teams at that level.
+Once a child reaches Little League age eligibility for the draft, a skills assessment and evaluation process are in place to determine their ability level and a draft is in place for the purposes of distributing the ability level evenly to all teams at that level.

 What equipment will my child need?